 Ram temple will witness rise of a magnificent India: PM Modi

-Ayodhya: Prime Minister Narendra Modi said on Monday the consecration of Ram Lalla's idol in Ayodhya marks the advent of a new era and gave a call to people to go beyond the Ram temple's construction to build the foundation of a strong, grand and divine India of the next 1,000 years.
+Ayodhya: Prime Minister Narendra Modi said on Monday the consecration of the idol of Ram Lalla here marks the advent of a new era and gave a call to people to go beyond the Ram temple’s construction to build the foundation of a strong, grand and divine India of the next 1,000 years.

-After participating in the idol's 'Pran Pratishtha', Modi in his speech also turned to critics of the Ram temple movement and asked them to reconsider their view that its construction would "set off a fire" in the country, asserting that Ram is "not fire but energy", "not dispute but solution".

 Ram defines the spirit of ‘Vasudhaiva Kutumbkam’ (the world is a family), Modi said.